c-wilton/c-wilton.github.io/seawatcher/README.md

 It was found that the ruler altertered size depending on the size of the screen.
 DeviceModel.js was created to retrieve the size of the screen and to see if there was a correlation to accomodate for this.
-It prints the findings to the console.
+It prints the findings to the console. docHeight/50 = actual height in cm.

 RulerController retrieves data from the RulerModel and uses the view.js to load the a-frame ruler onto the camera view.